 By the 1950’s the parish was changing from country to suburbia.
 The new settlers were young families and they put their full force of prayer and work toward building a school for their children.
 Smorgasbords, sales of license tags, bingo, and a thousand small projects brought this goal to fulfillment and developed the community of that era.
 In September 1959 school opened for the first three grades; by 1961 all eight grades were being taught.
 The sisters of St. Francis of Mary Immaculate formed the nucleus of the faculty.

 Not only were the demographics changing, but the worship and church administration were changing, also.
 The Parish Council was organized in 1969; the school Board in 1970.
 Ecumenical services and guitar services were popular.
 The Christ Renews His Parish program brought the people together in small groups to praise and worship God.
 Lay people took their places on the altar as lectors, Eucharistic ministers, and cantors.
 The parish had grown in numbers and needs to the point that an associate pastor was onboard.

 Today, St. Cecilia Parish has over 1,100 families in a thirty-one square mile territory.
-The schools and CCD have lay faculties.
+The schools and PSR have lay faculties.
 There are organizations for the youth and senior citizens.
 St. Vincent dePaul Society leads the parishioners in ministering to one another’s temporal needs.
 The Extraordinary Ministers of Holy Communion take Holy communion to the shut-ins.
-And virtually everyone is involved in such activities as the Parish Picnic and the Parish Festival.
+And virtually everyone is involved in such activities as the Parish Festival.

 And southwest Franklin county remains a frontier!
 New housing developments and apartment complexes are expected to bring even more worshipers to the already full church.
 As this generation of settlers is incorporated into St. Cecilia Parish, who can know what good things God has in store for them, or how His glories will be shown?!